MELDProject/meld_graph/docs/install_docker.md

 Notes:
 - Currently only tested on Linux
+- The docker image contains Miniconda 3, Freesurfer V7.2, Fastsurfer V1.1.2 and torch 1.10.0+cu111.
+The whole image is 13.5 GB.
-- You will need ~14GB of space to install the container
+- You will need **~14GB of space** to install the container
 - Docker does not work on HPC, a singularity container is coming for that.

 ## Prerequisites
-You will need Docker (ADD INSTALLATION GUIDE)

-The docker image uses Miniconda 3, Freesurfer V7.2, Fastsurfer V1.1.2 and torch 1.10.0+cu111.
-The whole image is 13 GB.
+### Install Docker
+You will need have docker installed, for that you can follow the guidelines [here](https://docs.docker.com/engine/install/)

+## Enable GPUs
+If you wish to use the GPUs, you will need to get the [*nvidia container toolkit*](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html)

+### Freesurfer licence
 You will need to download a Freesurfer license.txt by following [here](https://surfer.nmr.mgh.harvard.edu/fswiki/License)

 ## Pull the docker image